 Things to remember: Income-driven repayment plans cap your monthly payments at a certain percentage of your discretionary income.
 Your monthly payment may change as your income or family size changes.
 You must “recertify” your income and family size each year – submit paperwork to stay enrolled in your income-driven repayment plan.

 Private student loans

 Unlike federal student loans, there is no standard repayment schedule for private student loans.
 Generally speaking, many private student loans give you 120 months (10 years) to repay.
 However, some private student loan terms have you repay over 25 years.
-Check the terms and conditions of your loan, or contact your servicer for more details to find out how long it will take you to repay your private student loans.
+Check the terms and conditions of your loan or contact your servicer for more details on how long it will take you to repay your private student loans.

 You may have options to lower your monthly payment.
-Many companies say that they have alternate payment programs for borrowers who might not be able to make a full payment.
+Many private student lenders have alternate payment programs for borrowers who might not be able to make a full payment.
 These plans may include:

 - Graduated repayment: a plan where your payments start out lower and gradually increase over time.